 A gazebo covers your entire designated sitting area that offers high protection from the elements.

 Choosing a Gazebo

 Design is the first in any landscaping feature, in which gazebo is not the least.
-You get three types of gazebo designs such as patio, pop-up and grill.
+You get three types of gazebo designs such as patio, pop-up, and grill.

-Pop-up This is a portable gazebo and can be easily moved and propped up or down.
+Pop-up This is a portable gazebo that can be easily moved and propped up or down.
 If you are planning to have a tailgate party, sports game or any big event, pop-ups can be your best fit.

 Grill By the name it explains that grill-type gazebos can be placed over your grill to protect it from snow and rain.
-In case you need a shade from the sun or bad weather, Grill provides you even that.
+In case you need a shade from the sun or bad weather, Grill provides you with even that.